kaplaks-sandbox/MKR-WIFI-1010---Shield/README.md

 #### Circuit Description
 It consists of a Power Input with two adjustable voltage regulators to provide a 3V3 and 5V supply for use by the controller and pheripherals.

-There 3 x I2C interfaces and 3 x SPI interfaces.
+There 3 x I2C interfaces and 2 x SPI interfaces.
-An ADC interface
+And 2 x  ADC interfaces

-With the ESP32 - IO pins can have a number of functions.
+With the MKR - IO pins can have a number of functions.
 Refer to the diagram for where these are connected and what could be done.

 #### Assembly
 The Micro-Controller is mounted on headers to make it easier for future replacements/repairs.